Zadar Travel Guide

 Beaches in Zadar

-Sandy beaches of Nin
+Sandy Beaches of Nin

 The Royal Beach, Zdrijac, Zaton Holiday Resort Beach and Prodorica are famous sandy beaches of town of Nin, all with Blue Flag and suitable for all ages, especially for kids.
-The Royal Beach, also called Nin’s Lagoon, is 3 km long sandy beach with dunes and incredible view over The Velebit Mountain at the mainland.
+The Queen’s Beach, also called Nin’s Lagoon, is 3 km long sandy beach with dunes and incredible view over The Velebit Mountain at the mainland.

-Amazing beaches of Zadar’s Archipelago
+Amazing Beaches of Zadar’s Archipelago

 Dugi Otok Island – Sakarun sandy Beach